KaikaiSong99/study/trajectory-vis-study-test/assets/introduction.md

 # Informed Consent:
 1. **Introduction**
-   You have been invited to take part in a user study for a master thesis project from Computer Graphics and Visualization (CGV) of TU Delft: Comparing visualizations on t-SNE optimization dynamics.
+   You have been invited to take part in a user study for a master thesis project from Computer Graphics and Visualization (CGV) research group of TU Delft: Comparing visualizations on t-SNE optimization dynamics.
    Participation in this research project is voluntary: the decision to take part is up to you.
 Before you decide to participate we would like to ask you to read the following information, so that you know what the research project is about, what we expect from you and how we deal with processing your personal data.
 Based on this information you can indicate via the consent declaration whether you consent to take part in this research project and the processing of your personal data.
    You may always contact the researcher via y.song-21@student.tudelft.nl, if you have any questions.